DarkWiiPlayer/js/use.md

 // child elements.
 Does not perform an initial run over
 // already existing elements.

+use.install()
+// Observes the entire document and performs
+// an initial scan over existing elements.

+use.whenReady()
+// Waits for the document to be ready, then
+// runs once on the whole document.

 use.use(element)
 // Runs once on a selected element.
 // Normally not recommended.

-use.install()
-// Observes the entire document and performs
-// an initial scan over existing elements.
 ```